mpimd-csc/phgasnets/README.md

 To use the code, you must first set the environment and dependent libraries.

 You may either choose to use,
-  - [Build and run in containers](#docker-container): Recommended for beginners to reproduce results
+  - [Build and run in containers](#docker-container): Recommended to primarily reproduce results
-  - [VSCode Development containers](#vscode-development-container): Recommended for developers to enhance source code
-  - [Manually configure and build source code](#build): Recommended for advanced users for fine-grained customizations.
+  - [Manually configure and build source code](#build): Recommended for fine-grained customizations and develop source.

 Once the library is built, you can [**run the demos**](#run-demos) provided in the `demos/` folder.